-Since late March 2020, state and federal courts have been closed and operating under restrictions as a result of the COVID-19 pandemic.
-While the impact of COVID-19 is uncertain, it could result in the delayed resolution of pending claims, which may increase loss payments or shift those payments into future years.
+Beginning in late March 2020, state and federal courts have been closed and operating under restrictions as a result of the COVID-19 pandemic.
+While the impact of COVID-19 is uncertain, it has resulted in the delayed resolution of pending claims, which may increase loss payments and shift those payments into future years.